Satoshi-Sh/stairsAPI/README.md

-# API for Cimbing App
+# API for Climbing App
-API with Express hosted on Cyclic.
-To make a fullstack application.
+API with Express hosted on Cyclic(https://fine-red-clam-wrap.cyclic.app).
+Communicate with databses on MongoDb.
+This is made for a fullstack application to keep a track of stair climbing.